MONTCLAIR, NJ - After nearly a year in business, the embattled Dairy Air ice cream company has permanently closed its doors.

 After a bit of controversy and growing publicity, Dairy Air owners had initially reported that they would change the main logo of the parlor.
 When this didn't happen, business seemed to suffer.

-According to eyewitness reports, the lights have been off in the establishment for nearly two weeks, but it wasn't cause for alarm, since Dairy Air was open during afternoon hours and it is the winter.
-However, this week, a "for rent" sign was placed in the window, the business dissolved and the phone number is no longer in service.
+According to eyewitness reports, the lights have been off in the establishment for nearly two weeks, but it wasn't cause for alarm, since Dairy Air was open during afternoon hours and the winter is approaching.
+However, this week, a "For Rent" sign was placed in the window, the business dissolved and the phone number is no longer in service.

 Natalie Heard Hackett contributed to this report.